gchamon/uvc/README.md

 related to your kernel version and run `diff --recursive ...` passing both this repo folder and `drivers/media/usb/uvc` inside `linux` repository folder.

+**NOTE**: You are not supposed to see any changes in the files pertaining to both this and the linux repo.
+If any other changes are spotted either this repository or your local files might have been compromised and you shouldn't apply the patch.
+Consider opening an issue.

 ## Dependencies

 * rsync